Showing posts with label Dutch art. Show all posts

 'The luxurious emperors of old inconsiderately satiated themselves with the dainties of sea and land, till, wearied through all varieties, their reflections became a study unto them, and they were fain to feed by invention: novices in true Epicurism ! which, by mediocrity, paucity, quick and healthful appetite, makes delights smartly acceptable; whereby Epicurus himself found Jupiter’s brain in a piece of Cytheridian cheese, and the tongues of nightingales in a dish of onions'.
 [4]

-Browne's obscure imagery of 'Jupiter's brain in a piece of Cytheridian cheese' is made clearer in his noting of diet in antiquity- 'They abstained from all heads in which the senses flourish, while yet they called any delicacy ‘Jove’s brain'.
+The obscure imagery of 'Jupiter's brain in a piece of Cytheridian cheese' is made clearer in Browne's note- 'They abstained from all heads in which the senses flourish, while yet they called any delicacy ‘Jove’s brain'.
 His addition of an explanatory footnote - 'Cerebrum Jovis a delicious bit', suggests he may well have had cheese in mind !

 The Greek philosopher Epicurus who lived from 341-270 BCE in Athens, Greece reputedly once asked a friend to send him some Cythnian cheese, so that when he wishes he may give himself an expensive treat.
 Browne alludes approvingly to this modestly of diet in the form of low-fat feta cheese in his encyclopaedia Pseudodoxia Epidemica thus-